takumi3488/rusq/README.md

 # RusQ

-RusQ is the fastest and simplest message queuing app built in Rust, accepting queues in-memory with HTTP requests and executing commands defined in YAML.
+RusQ is the fastest and simplest message queuing app built in Rust, accepting queues in-memory with HTTP requests.

 ## Usage